palozano/palozano/README.md

 - 👋 Hi, I’m Pablo! 👀 I’m fairly decent with Rust, and I'm good with weird tricks in Python.
-- 🌱 I like functional programming, cryptography, and clean design (arch. and viz.).
+- 🌱 I like functional programming, cryptography.